Use Automator or ActionShortcuts to run commands

 Action – it’s an optional name you can assign to later find the shortcut in the list.

 Command – enter the exact command you want to be executed here.

 Workdir – if your command requires a specific directory as the work directory, select it here.

 You can do a test run by clicking on the play icon at the bottom.
 Once you’re satisfied, click on the icon next to it and it’ll save the shortcut.

 The Preferences tab in the app also has a few options you can customize.
 This should give you more control as to how the app works on your Mac.

 From now on, whenever you press the specified keyboard shortcut, it’ll run your Terminal command.

-If there are more than one commands to be executed, you can add those to the app as well.
+If there is more than one command to be executed, you can add those to the app as well.
 Shortcuts can be modified and even deleted as well if you’d like to do it.